Supported on: iOS SDK 1.0.61+ · Android SDK 1.0.33+ · Flutter SDK 1.0.3+

 Offline Behavior Summary

-| Feature | Offline Behavior |
+| Concern | Behavior |

 |---|

-| Feature flags | Uses cached/bundled values until remote config is refreshed |
+| Feature flags | Uses cached / bundled values until remote config is refreshed |

 | Experiments | Variant assignments are cached; new assignments wait for network |

-| Push registration | Token registration is retried when connectivity restored |
+| Push registration | Token registration is retried when connectivity is restored |

-| Purchases | Handled by the native store SDK (StoreKit / Google Play Billing) |
+| Purchases | Handled by the native store SDK (StoreKit / Play Billing) |

 Best Practices